jpmartha/EggsBenedict/README.md

 #### _\- By the way, why was it named "EggsBenedict"?_

-The reason is because I like Eggs Benedict.
+The reason is because I like Eggs Benedict 😋

 ## Availability